The Insolvency Framework

 Unified Chambers designs multi-track recovery strategies combining SARFAESI, DRT, and IBC to maximise recovery within the shortest practicable timeline.
 Each track is calibrated against the debtor's asset profile and the creditor's risk tolerance.

 Debt recovery — across DRT, SARFAESI, IBC, and NCLT — is the exclusive practice of Unified Chambers.
-Minimum matter: Rs.50 Lakhs.
-Senior Partner Advocate Subodh Bajpai, LLM, MBA (XLRI), personally manages all IBC mandates.
+Minimum matter: Rs.1 Crore.
+The firm's IBC mandates are led by Senior Partner Advocate Subodh Bajpai, LLM, MBA (XLRI), with our advocates and associates.

 The firm combines the transactional finance knowledge of a Senior Partner trained at XLRI Jamshedpur with deep litigation experience across DRT, DRAT, High Courts, and NCLT.
 This dual expertise — financial and legal — is the firm's defining attribute in complex IBC mandates.